akash1309/Named-Entity-Recognition/README.md

 Before implementation, see basics functions used in this implementation : <a href="https://github.com/akash1309/Named-Entity-Recognition/blob/master/Basics_Of_Functions_Used.ipynb">Basic Functions Used</a><br>
 We will be using embeddings in it, as we don't know how much length a sentence can have.

+Below is the procedure :
+<pre><b>
+Sentence ---> Embedding/Padding ---> Passing Through Bidirectional LSTM ---> Label Prediction
+                                                                                  |
+                                                                                  |
+                                            <--------------------------------------
+                                            |

+                 Making a 2-dimensional Matrix of label dictionary size and filling it with default value.
+                                            |
+                      Making <SELECT> tag value as 0 (As it is starting)
+                                            |
+                 For every word in sentence, see emission and transition score and add both.
+                                            |
+              Add the summation of emission and transition score to the 2-dimensional Matrix.

+</b></pre>

 See <a href= "https://github.com/akash1309/Named-Entity-Recognition/blob/master/Bidirectional_Lstm_%2B_CRF.ipynb"> Model training and building</a> This code part is heavily commented.